ottok/salsa-ci-pipeline/README.md

 * Using the web interface under CI/CD, Run Pipeline, and setting the desired variables.
 * Using the [GitLab API](https://salsa.debian.org/help/api/index.md).
 For
   example, check the script [salsa_drive_build.py](https://salsa.debian.org/maxy/qt-kde-ci/blob/tooling/salsa_drive_build.py), in particular the function [launch_pipelines](https://salsa.debian.org/maxy/qt-kde-ci/blob/tooling/salsa_drive_build.py#L568).
 * Setting them as part of a pipeline-triggered build.

-### Skip pipeline temporairly when running a `git push`
+### Skip pipeline temporarily when running a `git push`

-There may be reasons to skip the whole pipeline for a `git push`, for example when you are adding `salsa-ci.yml` to hundreds of repositories or doing other mass changes.
+There may be reasons to skip the whole pipeline for a single commit, for example when updating a README in a large package with a long-running CI.

 You can achieve this in two ways: